stephan1373/eNMS/docs/source/automation/service_editor.md

     - via  `payload["form"]["custom_field"]`
     - directly as a global variable `custom_field`

+    The `current_user` global variables is also available in the parameterized form field.

     Other WTForm components can be used to define a variety of properties.
 A user can also define custom `InstanceField` and `MultipleInstanceField` fields with specific constraints such as:

     ```
     custom_devices = MultipleInstanceField(